pratheek-shett/ParkEasycar/README.md

 In Manifest File change GMAP API key to your key
 You can get API key from GCLOUD Map API or Library
 Run the code through Emulator or Physical Phone

+Languages used Kotlin and UI Framework JetPack Compose with Room Database with GMAP API